NethermindEth/Forta-Agents/CompoundV3-Bots/Bridge-Proposal-Integrity/README.md

 ## Description

-This bot monitors Compound v3 BaseBridgeReceiver contract for bridged proposals.
-Checking if they were as expected from what was sent on Ethereum.
+This bot monitors Compound v3 BaseBridgeReceiver contract for bridged proposals, checking if they were as expected from what was sent on Ethereum.

 ## Supported Chains